sensu/sensu-docs/content/sensu-core/1.4/guides/pre-compile-plugins.md

 [SENSU-INSTALL] successfully installed Sensu plugins: ["sensu-plugins-aws"]{{< /highlight >}}

 To test our pre-compiled gems we can use `check-elb-health-fog.rb` as it should exercise the nokogiri dependency:
-_NOTE: This is to demostrate that there are no errors while executing the plugin._
+_NOTE: This is to demonstrate that there are no errors while executing the plugin._

 {{< highlight shell >}}
 sudo export AWS_ACCESS_KEY=fatchance
 sudo export AWS_SECRET_KEY=noway
 sudo /opt/sensu/embedded/bin/check-elb-health-fog.rb -n foo -r us-east-1
-ELBHealth WARNING: An issue occured while communicating with the AWS EC2 API:
+ELBHealth WARNING: An issue occurred while communicating with the AWS EC2 API:
 There is no ACTIVE Load Balancer named 'foo'{{< /highlight >}}

 ## Recap